DPDK/dpdk/doc/guides/nics/enic.rst

 - Setting of extended VLAN
 - UDP RSS hashing
 - MTU update only works if Scattered Rx mode is disabled
+- Maximum receive packet length is ignored if Scattered Rx mode is used

 Prerequisites
 -------------